binder-badge/scripts/README.md

-# powershell-scripts
+# Personal scripts
-A collection of Powershell 7 scripts I have made over the years
+A collection of scripts I have made or collected over the years Languages include Bash and Powershell 7